opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/create-index.md

 -   **COMPRESS\_LEVEL**

     Sets the index compression algorithm level.
-This parameter is valid only when  **COMPRESS\_TYPE**  is set to  **2**.
+This parameter is valid only when  **COMPRESSTYPE**  is set to  **2**.
 A higher compression level indicates a better index compression effect and a slower index access speed. \(Only B-tree indexes are supported.\)

     Value range: –31 to 31.
 The default value is  **0**.